-What is the Kent Career Tech Center attendance policy?
+What is the Kent Career Tech Center's attendance policy?

 Students attending the Kent Career Tech Center are subject to the attendance policies of their own high schools while attending the Tech Center.
-The limit on the maximum number of absences permitted in order to receive credit is determined by each high school’s policy.
+The limit on the maximum number of absences permitted in order to receive credit is determined by each high school’s policy; however, should attendance become an issue in student success, a contract may be initiated in attempt to create successful learning.
+Failure to meet the terms of the contract may result in being dropped from the Tech Center and/or non-return for the following year.

 Good attendance results in opportunities for job placement, internships, clinical, and many other special work-based learning opportunities.
 Students who wish to participate with job placement, paid cooperative education or apprenticeship experiences must have a 90% attendance record for six weeks prior to job placement.